cyverse-archive/Nibblonian/docs/tickets.md

 __Request Parameters__:
 * user - The iRODS username of the user making the request.

+* public - Tells Nibblonian whether to make the ticket accessible to the public group.
+           Setting it to 1 means that the ticket will be made publicly accessible.
+Any other value means that the ticket will not be accessible publicly.
+This parameter is optional and defaults to not making tickets public.

 __Request Body__:
     {
         "tickets" : [
             {
                 "path" : "/path/to/file/or/directory",
-                "ticket-id" : "String representation of a ticket.", "expiry" : "Expiration date.",
+                "ticket-id" : "String representation of a ticket."
-                "uses-limit" : "The number of times the ticket can be used."
             }
         ]
     }

 The "ticket-id" field is the user supplied string that is associated with the ticket.
 This is a required field.

-The "expiry" field is the expiration date for the ticket.
-This is an optional field.

-The "uses-limit" field is the number of times that a ticket can be used before it expires.
-This is an optional field.

 __Response Body__:
     {